wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-java-custom-upload.md

 ### Liferay

-Liferay is supported on Azure Websites.
+Liferay is supported on Azure Web Apps.
 Since Liferay can require significant memory, the web app needs to run on a medium or large dedicated worker, which can provide enough memory.
 Liferay also takes several minutes to start up.
 For that reason, it is recommended that you set the web app to **Always On**.

 Using Liferay 6.1.2 Community Edition GA3 bundled with Tomcat, the following files were edited after downloading Liferay: